Skip to content

 • Distribution plot created and saved

-• Categorical breakdown (or third plot of your choice) created and saved
+• Class distribution (or third plot of your choice) created and saved

 Part 3: Toy ML Models